-To meet this need, Michigan 4-H offers programs that focus on entrepreneurship, financial literacy, career exploration and workforce preparation.
-Through these activities, Michigan 4-H arms young Michiganders with skills and competencies critical to any job while allowing youth to explore career options and entrepreneurship.
-In 2016, this programming reached 11,100 participants in 80 Michigan counties.
-After their involvement in these vocational activities, youth showed significant increases in a variety of skills, including a:
+To meet this important need, Michigan State University Extension offers 4-H Youth Development programs that focus on entrepreneurship, financial literacy, career exploration and workforce preparation.
+Through various experiences, MSU Extension equips young Michiganders with the skills and competencies critical to any job while also allowing youth to explore career options and entrepreneurship.
+In 2017, this programming reached 12,500 youth participants in 76 Michigan counties through more than 329 educational activities.
+Of those surveyed:

 - 90% were prepared for a job interview and knew the importance of networking.